 Calcaneofibular Ligament Tear Specialists

 Are you an athlete who participates in skiing, snowboarding, or other similar sports?
 If so, you may be at risk of sustaining a high-impact injury from a hard twisting fall.
 Injuries of this type can cause the calcaneofibular ligament to tear.
 A tear to this ligament, whether partially or completely, has a significant impact on its ability to provide ankle joint stability.
-Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating calcaneofibular ligament tears for patients from Vail, Aspen, Summit County, and Greater Denver communities.
+Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating calcaneofibular ligament tears for patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is a calcaneofibular ligament tear?

 The calcaneofibular ligament (CFL) is one of three lateral ankle ligaments that connects the lateral malleolus of the fibula to the lateral surface of the calcaneus.
 This ligament’s primary role is to prevent exaggerated inversion of the subtalar joint (a common type of ankle injury).
 High-impact injuries from a twisting injury, fall, or ski/snowboard crash can cause the calcaneofibular ligament to tear.
 A tear to this ligament, whether partially or completely, has a significant impact on its ability to provide ankle joint stability.
-Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating calcaneofibular ligament tears for patients from Vail, Aspen, Summit County, and Greater Denver communities.
+Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating calcaneofibular ligament tears for patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.

 What are the symptoms of a calcaneofibular ligament tear?